admob-plus/admob-plus/website/docs/cordova/faq.md

 ### Do I need to enable [SKAdNetwork](https://developers.google.com/admob/ios/ios14#skadnetwork) manually?

 No, [`SKAdNetworkItems`](https://github.com/admob-plus/admob-plus/blob/master/packages/cordova/plugin.xml#L87) will be set by the plugin, which located in `platforms/ios/<PROJECT>/<PROJECT>-Info.plist`.

+### How to fix `'GoogleMobileAds/GoogleMobileAds.h' file not found` error?

+This is likely caused by CocoaPods is not installing the dependencies correctly.

+Run `pod repo update` and `cd platforms/ios && pod install --repo-update` to ensure latest SDK is ready.

+A clean build / remove then re-add the plugin may be necessary.